GrossG/Bellabeat_Case_Study/README.md

 Consistent with data above, Tuesday's log of very active mintues is slightly higher.
 This is the same across the board

 ![image](https://github.com/GrossG/Bellabeat_Case_Study/assets/70644015/93eae69a-fcfc-4967-b0f9-5d9d51dda7dc)

+## Act

+To provide recommendations to the company the original questions need to be addressed.

+### 1. What are some trends in smart device usage?
+Most activity was midweek, with users logging on in the mornings.

+Tuesdays was the most popular weekday with every activity type across the board i.e. very active, fairly active etcetra.

+### 2. How could these trends apply to Bellabeat customers?

+These trends can reveal to Bellabeat users what their training habits are and how they compare to what is recommended for those who take their exercise seriously.

+### 3. How could these trends help influence Bellabeat marketing strategy?

+Using different avenues of advertising can help keep brand recognition high, but perhaps focusing advertising of print, television and radio between Friday and Monday could encourage increased use of the app in this timeframe.

+### Marketing recommendation:

+The data used in this study is unreliable due to the size and lack of recency.
+Data on more subjects that's up-to-date should be used when driving marketing recommendations.
+In saying this, the following is based on the data provided for this case study.